Vita of Ronald Ginther, 1942 - Rapture!

 develop the nine websites I now maintain on the Web.
 I doubt very much I could

 have done the websites if I had been teaching--which I found demanded practically all my time after school, not to mention my energy.
-I am still doing guard work until such time as the Lord gives me an alternative means to earn a living.
-I find it just enough to live on, with Social Security helping out some too.
+I am still doing guard work until such time as the Lord gives me an alternative means to earn a living, which I am praying will be my writings on the internet, published as e-books.
+I find security guard work just enough to live on, with Social Security helping out some too.
 I am now living with my aged mother, who at 97 is a joy to be with, as she continues to be a faithful, vibrant witness of Jesus Christ, to everyone who crosses her path.
 We fully expect her to reach 100 years of age, if the Lord tarries.
 She is a powerful woman of prayer, and I know the Lord has kept her here for our sake, to interceed for all of us, not just her family.
 She has great-grandchildren now by the score--and delights to write to them, and they love her dearly.
 Her example and life and witness of Jesus are an inspiration to hundreds of people, and thousands over the years of her long life.
 She is now the oldest active member of her church, serving as a deaconess with my deaconess youngest sister to go by car and give communion to shut-ins and share the Gospel and bring them to Jesus as Savior if they have not previously made a decision and been born-again.
 She has led two centenarians to Christ, and numberless others.
 She has also been a long time participant of her church's prayer chain, and a great supporter of the Tacoma Seamen's Mission, which shares the Gospel and many practical helps to the visiting seamen to Tacoma's port from all over the world.
 Her influence, thus, goes out world-wide, and she receives letters of gratitude from seamen from overseas, for every year she prepares something like 37 Christmas gift boxes, with the donated items from her church, to be distributed before Christmas to the seamen.
 I could go on, but this is enough to describe her in my life.
 I try to make it easier for her at her own home, and I take care of the flower garden--but she does for herself too, and we are doing fine, thanks to the Lord's provision and His constant help and healing.

 I owe my mother a very great debt, probably the greatest influence and help to me other than Jesus and the Holy Spirit.
 I have so many people to